soichih/autohpss/README.md

 > https://access.iu.edu/Accounts

-(Undergraduate needs a faculty sponsor (see https://kb.iu.edu/d/aczn)
+Undergraduate needs a faculty sponsor (see https://kb.iu.edu/d/aczn).
+If you are eligible but not seeing SDA account listed, please send email to store-admin@iu.edu and ask them to give you access to SDA.

-Then, use `kktgen` command to setup your keytab.
+autohpss uses `kerberos token` to access HSI.
+If you don't know what it is, simply use `kktgen` command to setup your keytab.

 ```
 $ module load nodejs